 We’re all feeling it.
 The pure overwhelm.
 The low key shock when we digest the longterm agenda of this pandemic and how it blankets our personal, social, and professional lives.
 If you’re like me, you glamorized it at the beginning, like the quaintness of a snow day.
 We needed the slowdown then, but the relief has recently run dry.
 (Don’t worry, I get more optimistic later.)

-For the last month or so I’ve been hanging out on the edge of I can’t take it anymore – wondering if I have COVID every other sneeze, the upcoming high-stakes election, the disheartening global warming reality, the white supremacy, the human trafficking on the rise… I ask myself regularly, was life always this crazy, and I’m only now noticing?
+For the last month or so I’ve been hanging out on the edge of I can’t take it anymore – wondering if I have COVID every other sneeze, the high-stakes political atmosphere, the disheartening global warming reality, the white supremacy, the human trafficking on the rise… I ask myself regularly, was life always this crazy, and I’m only now noticing?

 This feeling seems to be thick in the air, of life being almost too much to handle.